beingbing/pathshala-problems/08TwoPointers/03Lecture03.md

 Note: if questions ask about all the pairs

--> if repeatations are allowed, then count all occurence apply rule of product.
+-> if reputations are allowed, then count all occurrence apply rule of product.

 -> edge case: diff = 0